DreamBoxSpy/DeadCellsMultiplayerMod/README.md

 ---

 ### 3️⃣ Install the mod
-Extract the **DeadCellsMultiplayerMod** folder into mods folder:
+Extract the **DeadCellsMultiplayerMod** folder into mods folder in coremod:

 ---

 ### 4️⃣ Network configuration
-Open `server.txt` inside the mod folder.
+Open `server.txt` inside the DeadCellsMultiplayerMod folder.

 - **If you are the host:**
+    write 127.0.0.1:your_port

 - **If you are the client:**
+    write host_ip:host_port

 For internet play, use **Hamachi, Radmin VPN, ZeroTier**, or similar tools.